Direct images of pluricanonical bundles and Frobenius stable canonical rings of fibers: Introduction

 is generated by its global sections on $Y_0$ for $m \ge m_0$ and $l \ge n+1$. \end{thm}

 This paper is organized as follows.
 In Section~\ref{section:notation}, we set up notation and terminology.
 Section~\ref{section:trace} deals with the trace maps of iterations of (relative) Frobenius morphisms.
-In Section~\ref{section:positivity}, we generalize and study a notion of base locus of coherent sheaves.
-In Section~\ref{section:invariant}, using a special endomorphism, we introduce an invariant of coherent sheaves that measures positivity.
-In Section~\ref{section:main}, our main results are stated in general setting and proved.
+In Section~\ref{section:positivity}, we generalize and study different notions of base loci of coherent sheaves.
+In Section~\ref{section:invariant}, using a special endomorphism, we introduce an invariant measuring the positivity of coherent sheaves.
+In Section~\ref{section:main}, our main results are stated in a more general setting and proved.
 Section~\ref{section:Iitaka} is devoted to the study of Iitaka's conjecture in positive characteristic.

 \begin{small} \begin{ack} The author wishes to express his gratitude to Professors Paolo Cascini, Osamu Fujino, Shunsuke Takagi, Hiromu Tanaka and Lei Zhang for useful comments and helpful advice.
 He is grateful to Professors Yoshinori Gongyo, Zhiyu Tian and Behrouz Taji for valuable comments.
 He would also like to thank Doctors Fabio Bernasconi, Masataka Iwai, Kenta Sato and Shou Yoshikawa for stimulating discussions and answering his questions.
+Last but not least, he greatly acknowledges many valuable suggestions and helpful comments of the referee.
 He was supported by JSPS KAKENHI Grant Number 18J00171. \end{ack} \end{small}